 - Eyepieces Included: 17 mm, 10 mm

-Our Verdict: The Zhumell Z114 is one of the absolute best starter Dobsonians a beginner can buy.
+My Verdict: In my opinion the Zhumell Z114 is one of the absolute best starter Dobsonians a beginner can buy.
 It has excellent quality and features for its price point and should absolutely be a final candidate on your short list.

 Who is the Zhumell Z114 Portable AZ Best Suited to?

-The Z114 telescope is a superb telescope for a beginner, but with some additional investment, it can be an excellent optic for an intermediate user as well.
-As is, the Zhumell is simple and easy to use, and its optical quality and clarity provide better than average detail compared to a smaller aperture telescope and reflectors with spherical mirrors.
+I think the Zhumell Z114 telescope is a superb telescope for a beginner, but with some additional investment, it can be an excellent optic for an intermediate user as well.
+As it is, the Zhumell is simple and easy to use, and its optical quality and clarity provide better than average detail compared to a smaller aperture telescope and reflectors with spherical mirrors.

-It also has decent eyepieces, and of course, one of the easiest mounts to use, an alt-azimuth mount.
-For the price, it’s a fantastic telescope for the first-time buyer.
+II think it also has decent eyepieces, and of course, one of the easiest mounts to use, an alt-azimuth mount.
+For the price, I reckon it’s a fantastic telescope for the first-time buyer.

 How Does the Zhumell Z114 Portable AZ Perform?

 Thanks to the parabolic mirror and its large size, it provides very good image viewing.
-The wide FOV (Field of View) is well-suited to stargazing, but the fast and short focal specs severely limit astrophotography.
+The wide FOV (Field of View) is well-suited to stargazing, but the fast and short focal specs severely limit astrophotography in my opinion.
 While it’s a performer in viewing DSOs (Deep Sky Objects) due to its fast ratio and low magnification, it may fall short when seeking up-close and personal details of planets.

 Features & Benefits